btanyh/public_projects/Skin Lesion Classifier - Computer Vision/README.md

 1. After acquiring the data, I split it into training, validation, and holdout set in the following ratio (70% training, 20% validation, 10% holdout)

-1. I also split the data into its relevant folders(i.e. training, validation, or holdout folder), and within each folder, there are 2 folders which represent the class of the images inside the folder (i.e. benign folder with benign skin lesions inside it and malignant folder with malignant melanoma images inside it.
+1. I also split the data into its relevant folders(i.e. training, validation, or holdout folder), and within each folder, there are 3 folders which represent the class of the images inside the folder (e.g. benign folder with benign skin lesions inside it and malignant folder with malignant melanoma images inside it.)
 These folders can be found under the `data` folder.

 ---